leta199/Linear-Regression/README.md

 [Dealing with outliers](https://www.analyticsvidhya.com/blog/2022/09/dealing-with-outliers-using-the-iqr-method/)

 "This is an educational implementation of linear regression for learning purposes — not intended for production use."
+## LOOKING TO THE FUTURE
+1) I wish to extend my model to be able to work on all kinds of interatables like pandas series and numpy arrays
+2) Add methods to adjust learning rate and number of epochs
+3) Add method to show evaluation metrics like R squared, Mean squared error
+4) Add methods to display internal parametrs like the learned weight and bias, residuals and predicted values
+5) Display error messages when taking in inputs using the `vectorise()` method

 ## AUTHORS
 [leta199](https://github.com/leta199)